freitass/todo.txt-vim/README.markdown

 If you want the help installed run ":helptags ~/.vim/doc" inside vim after having copied the files.
 Then you will be able to get the commands help with: :h todo.txt

+## New features

+This fork provides a two level sorting function designed to do by project or by context sorts, with a priority sort.

+`<leader>-sc` : Sort the file by context (reverse) then by priority `<leader>-sp` : Sort the file by project (reverse) then by priority

+The user can give argument for the two call to vim sort function by changing the following variables in its vimrc: see :help sort
+    let g:Todo_txt_first_level_sort_mode="! i"
+    let g:Todo_txt_second_level_sort_mode="i"

+## Todo

+Complete documentation